junseok3/ChatSense/README.md

  Add Dockerfile/Compose for deployment (later)

-See the README in each folder for details
+See the README in each folder for details!